PI-Tracking/microsite/docs/milestones/MS1 - Inception/intro.md

 ## Overview

-The identification/classification and tracking of people who have been deployed due to certain characteristics, for example, because they are in possession of a weapon, it is a technological and academic challenge.
+The identification/classification and tracking of people who have been deployed due to certain characteristics, for example, because they are in possession of a weapon, is a technological and academic challenge.
 Just as real-time application can bring advantages for various applications, within the scope of security, crowd monitoring, analyzing behavior in closed environments or tracking people in